AML14/tratto/ml-model/README.md

 ```

-The command will run the training in background and will create and save the logs in the `log.out` file and the pid of the process
+The command will run the training in background and will save the logs in the `log.out` file and the pid of the process
 in the `run.pid` file.